TelluIoT/ThingML/compilers/README.md

 The registry project also provide a simple command line interface to call the code generators.
 See the section "Using the compilers from command line" below for information on how to use it.

 ### C / java / javascript / uml

+The c, java, javascript and uml sub-modules contatain the actual implementation of the different code generator.
+This idea is not to make one module per code generator but one module per "target language" or familly of "target platforms". within each module there might be a set of variants of the code generators and new variants may be added by platform experts in order to support a new platform or a fit the requirements of a particular project.

+In terms of dependencies the intended rule is that there should be NO DEPENDENCIES between the different compiler modules.
+Anyting that is common and can be shared should be put in the framework modules.
+Make the effort of promoting things which are re-used in the framework and avoid duplicating code in separate modules.

+As an example, the c code generator implements 2 compilers: one for generating a C project for linux and one for generating C for Arduino.
+Those two code generators share more than 95% of the code but also have a number of differences which have been implemented.
+Check out packages ``org.thingml.compilers.c`` and sub-packages ``posix`` and ``arduino`` to see how the common parts were factored and differences separated.
+Note that one additional difference is that defferent templates are used to "combine" the generated code.
+Templates can be found in folder ``src/main/ressources/ctemplates``.

+GETTING STARTED NOTE 1: Deciding on when to create a new modules, how to structure the code generators, when to use templates, etc. are always trade-offs and typically requires several iterations to provide a good solution.
+Your inputs are welcome and refactorings are always welcome.
+On the other hand, do not overthink the design up front, there is a good chance it will not be optimal anyways.
+Make a first version and then refactor and improve it.

+GETTING STARTED NOTE 2: On good way of starting is to fork the repository and make your modifications directly in the existing modules.
+That will give you time to iterate on it and make a pull request when you are resonably happy with the solution you have implemented.

 ### Deprescala